jaeteekae/NoinoTheGreatOnion/README.txt

      after a timeout.

 NOTE:
-The current implementation of Noino only supports GET requests that return small responses.
+-The current implementation of Noino only supports GET requests that return small responses.
  In order to minimize timeouts, try to query for responses smaller than 5KB.
+-If too many timeouts happen in a row, try restarting the server from scratch.

 EXAMPLE CLIENT INTERACTION
 $ python client.py 6000 9099 123.123.123.123